JanezSedeljsak/graphenix/README.md

 ## Requirements

-Graphenix requires Python 3.10 or higher to be installed.
+- Graphenix requires Python 3.10 or higher to be installed.
+- PyBind11 Library

 ## Usage